nbyodai/sheistheaisha/src/pages/index.md

           for shopping right now is ASOS. 🛍
         title: Online Shopping
       - icon: fa-film
-        text: I love movies, and I will watch pretty much anything, so far it interests me at first sight.
+        text: I love movies and I will watch pretty much anything, so far it interests me at first sight.
 However, I don’t like watching series.
 If it’s not Stranger Things, Money Heist or Brooklyn 99, forget it. 🎬
         title: Movies